 Drew ShermanDrew, a seasoned musician, soldier, and entrepreneur, brings a unique blend of perspectives to his work at SFAC.
 Prior to joining the team in 2017, Drew traversed the country with his band, performing at clubs, festivals, and any venue that welcomed their music.
 His musical journey began with the US Army band, where he honed his skills and toured extensively.
 Drew's diverse background has instilled in him a knack for finding creative solutions that benefit everyone.
 Whether tackling business challenges, organizing events, managing rentals, overseeing productions, or providing IT support, Drew approaches each task with an innovative spirit.
 When not navigating the digital world, Drew can be found on stage, playing the tuba or bass.
 His passion for music and his entrepreneurial drive are evident in all that he does. |

 Zeke BlackwellZeke Blackwell has been involved in over 80 productions as a director, actor, writer, designer, and technician, and has had the joy of making theater in Sitka, Fort Worth, New Haven, New York, and Costa Rica, where he directed the world premiere of the Spanish-language version of Once on this Island!
 With over a decade of improv comedy experience, he’s performed/taught improv around the country, and most recently at the Boston Comedy Arts Festival.
 His original play, Still Life, was produced in the 2013 New York International Fringe Festival.
 He graduated from Yale University with a B.A. in Cognitive Science.
 He served two years on the board of directors for Far Corners Community Musical Theatre, a non-profit dedicated to providing arts opportunities for underserved youth in isolated regions of the world.
 Once, he beat-boxed for Lin-Manuel Miranda.
-This is his fourth season year-round at SFAC as the Young Performers Theater Director.
+Zeke has been the Theater Director for SFAC since 2014.

 |